ECU Health and the Brody School of Medicine

 The work to fully integrate Vidant and BSOM clinical operations has been more than 40 years in the making.
 This work will continue in the weeks, months and years ahead.
 Leaders from both organizations will work with faculty, staff, patients and other stakeholders to elevate these two community-focused organizations under one brand – ECU Health – in a way that combines the strengths of both organizations with the goal of providing the most effective, high-quality and efficient care for patients and our communities throughout the region.

-The CEO and Dean roles are important roles for each organization.
-How will both organizations ensure that one person can do both roles effectively?
+The CEO and dean roles are important for each organization.
+How can one person do both effectively?
 What resources will be available to leadership to ensure we are successful in this unique situation?

-Dr. Waldrum has a team at Vidant and at Brody to help manage the responsibilities.
-He reports to both the chancellor for the medical school’s interests and the Vidant Health Board of Directors for Vidant’s interests.
-As executive dean, Dr. Jason Higginson is responsible for the day-to-day operations of the BSOM.
-Similarly, Brian Floyd remains responsible for Vidant hospitals and Dan Drake will remain responsible for Vidant Medical Group (VMG) clinics.
-Once the JOA becomes effective, there will be a new Joint Operating Committee (JOC) with VH and ECU leaders that will provide ongoing advice, guidance and oversight to Dr. Waldrum in the management of ECU Health.
+Dr. Waldrum has a team at both the health system and the medical school to help manage responsibilities.
+He reports to both the chancellor for the medical school’s interests and the health system’s board of directors for the health system’s interests.
+As executive dean, Dr. Jason Higginson as executive dean is responsible for the day-to-day operations of the Brody School of Medicine.
+Similarly, Brian Floyd remains responsible for ECU Health hospitals and Dan Drake for ECU Health Medical Group.

-Dr. Waldrum represents the BSOM in internal and external matters including, but not limited to, chair of the Brody Council, board and committee meetings, medical school operation decisions, ceremonies, fundraising and academic conferences.
-At Brody, he reports to the university’s Chancellor.
+Dr. Waldrum represents the Brody School of Medicine in internal and external matters including, but not limited to, chair of the Brody Council, board and committee meetings, medical school operation decisions, ceremonies, fundraising and academic conferences.
+At BSOM, he reports to the university’s Chancellor.
 Through this shared leadership structure, Dr. Waldrum remains CEO of the health system.

 Is ECU planning to build a new medical school?

-Will Vidant team members become ECU state employees?
-Or, will ECU employees become Vidant team members?
+Will health system team members become state employees?
+Or, will university employees become ECU Health team members?

 No, there will be no change in employment status.